 FIRST NATIONS ECOSYSTEM HEALTH/PUBLIC HEALTH

-Under Review.
-Janice Graham, Christina Holmes, Fiona MacDonald and Regna Darnell, eds.
-Localizing Standards.
+2021 Janice Graham, Christina Holmes, Fiona MacDonald and Regna Darnell, eds.
+The Social Life of Standards.
 Vancouver: University of British Columbia Press.

 2006 David White, Christianne Stephens and Regna Darnell, managing eds.
 E-Niizaanag Wii-ngoshkaag Maampii Bkejwanong (Species at Risk on the Walpole Island First Nation).
 Bkejwanong Territory: Nin.Da.Waab.Jib Heritage Centre.